 Students may not withdraw from a full-year course after the first semester is completed and the second semester begins without the approval of the Upper School head.
 If a student withdraws from a full-year course before the end of the first marking period, the course will not appear on the report card or the transcript.
 Thereafter, a grade of WP (withdrawn passing), or WF (withdrawn failing) may appear on the transcript and no credit will be given.
 If a student withdraws from a semester course during the first three weeks of the semester, the course will not appear on the report card or transcript.
-Thereafter, a grade of WP (withdrawn failing), or WF (withdrawn failing) may appear on the transcript and no credit will be given.
+Thereafter, a grade of WP (withdrawn passing), or WF (withdrawn failing) may appear on the transcript and no credit will be given.
+If a student withdraws from a semester course during the first three weeks of the semester, the course will not appear on the report card or transcript.
+Thereafter, a grade of WP (withdrawn passing), or WF (withdrawn failing) may appear on the transcript and no credit will be given.